The

 “Celebrities are public figures.
 They're influencers!
 They have to be held accountable."

 In our society, even a small shift above or below what’s deemed “acceptable” weight can trigger a cascade of prejudice, from subtle social rejection to institutional discrimination.
-People who “gain a skosh” are often penalized as if they had committed a moral failure, rather than recognized as humans navigating complex bodies.
+People who “gain a skosh” are often penalized as if they had committed a moral failure, rather than being recognized as humans navigating complex bodies.
 This discourse is dog-piling sizeism repackaged in a moralistic costume.
 This is about who gets to be visible, who gets to control the narrative of bodies that don’t belong to them, and who gets punished for existing outside the accepted script.

 These witches are your scapegoats.